aa0051320/Pages/about.md

 # Pages
 I build this Content-Based Pages just to post my thoughts.
-I'm not going to learn much about Web Development (HTML, CSS or JavaScript).
+I'm not plan on learning much about Web Development (HTML, CSS or JavaScript).
 So this Pages might not look good.
 Sorry for this.